 Since the effort began in earnest in 2014, important milestones have been reached at the University of Kentucky, West Virginia University, and others in developing and proving ways to process coal-based materials for REEs.

 All three areas being looked at – acid mine drainage, coal refuse, and coal ash – could be promising domestic sources of rare earth elements, says Paul Ziemkiewicz, director of West Virginia University’s Water Research Institute, which has already built a successful pilot plant and has got the process well on its way to commercialization.
 “I want to see every one of these routes be successful in order to create a domestic supply chain,” Ziemkiewicz says.
-“Our next project – the one that we’re just starting now with DOE [the U.S. Department of Energy], we will build a roughly half-ton-a-year processing facility, and that will take acid mine drainage and create a pre-concentrate that we will then turn into a high-grade mixed rare earth oxide on site.To access the full article in Mining People Magazine, please click here.
+“Our next project – the one that we’re just starting now with DOE [the U.S. Department of Energy], we will build a roughly half-ton-a-year processing facility, and that will take acid mine drainage and create a pre-concentrate that we will then turn into a high-grade mixed rare earth oxide on site.To access the full article please visit page 12 of the April 2020 Edition of Mining People Magazine